laibashakil/Word-Guessing-Game/README.md

 You win!
 Your word was tomato
 ```

+## Requirements

+-   Python 3.x

+## Getting Started

+1. Ensure Python is installed on your system.
+2. Clone or download this repository to your local machine.
+3. Run the `word_guessing_game.py` file using a Python interpreter.

-# Contributing
+## Contributing

-Contributions are welcome!
-Here are some ways you can contribute:
-- Report bugs and give feedback.
-- Suggest new features or enhancements.
-- Write code and fix issues.
+We welcome contributions to enhance the game!
+Feel free to add new features, improve the user interface, or optimize the code.
+If you encounter issues or have suggestions, please open an issue in the repository.

-# License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+Let the guessing begin! 🎉